IELTS Essay Topics with sample answer.

 Write at least 250 words.

-Sample Answer 3: [It is a negative trend]
+Sample Answer 3:

 Shopping malls, these days, are considered major recreational spots by many while most people used to visit them for necessity in the past.
-This new trend has many negative impacts on people and society as a whole.
-This essay will argue why it is completely unnecessary for people to spend their free time in the marketplace and how this is a negative trend.
+There are several reasons why modern shopping centres have become an important spot for people's leisure activities.
+This new trend has many negative impacts on people and society as a whole so should be treated as a negative trend.

 As a consequence, the young generation tends to forget the beauty of nature and the stress relief provided by the outdoor world.
-This, in fact, drains out the energy of the youth and makes them lethargic.
+This drains out the energy of the youth and makes them lethargic.
 For example, a walk in a park or a day on a beach refreshes the soul more evidently than a day in a mall.
 Besides, due to the excessive affection towards shopping, many people become shopaholics and get into debt.

 To conclude, citizens should not spend their free time in shopping malls as there are better alternatives.
-It is hoped that people will go to a shopping mall to do essential shopping but spend their free time outdoors to enjoy the beauty of nature and take part in open-air activities.
+It is hoped that people will go to a shopping mall to do essential shopping but spend their free time outdoors to enjoy the beauty of nature and take part in open-air activities

 [Written by Kanika]